 S&R levels can be compared to the footprints of the big market players.
 Other traders can understand their moves better if they analyse S&R.

+Technical analysis S&R levels are presented uniquely and exclusively via the Admirals Pivot indicator.
+It is also used as S&R Bitcoin technical indicator.
 Admiral Pivot is the professionally coded indicator for trading the financial markets.
 We use it for:

 Its uniqueness comes from a modifier that you can find in the indicator properties.

 This is a Bullish SHS (Inverse Head-and-Shoulders pattern) that marks a reversal and a possible uptrend turn.
-Possible entry is made after the pattern has been completed, at the open of the next bar.
+Possible entry is made after the pattern has been completed, at the opening of the next bar.

 This is a Bearish SHS pattern (Head-and-Shoulders) that marks a reversal and a possible uptrend turn.
-A possible entry is made after the pattern has been completed, at the open of the next bar.
+A possible entry is made after the pattern has been completed, at the opening of the next bar.

 A Bullish continuation pattern marks an upside trend continuation.
 First, the MACD makes a downside turn from point A, marking a retracement.
-Subsequently, when point A is broken by the MACD histogram, it is a signal for a long entry.
+Subsequently, when point A is broken by the MACD histogram, it presents a signal for a long entry.

 When the MACD comes down towards the 0 line and turns back up just above the 0 line, it is normally a trend continuation move.
 Points A and B mark the uptrend continuation.